 What about need-based scholarships?

 Families are greatly encouraged to fill out the FAFSA as early as possible so that they can be considered for all financial packages they qualify for.
 The number of financial packages may vary each year, depending on funds.

 How am I notified if I receive a scholarship?

-You will be notified via email if you received a scholarship from the College of Engineering and/or department.
+You will be notified via email if you received a scholarship from The Grainger College of Engineering and/or department.
 Additionally, you may be notified of scholarships by letter from our Office of Financial Student Aid.

 I have received one scholarship offer; does that mean that is all I qualify for?

 Not necessarily!
 Students may qualify for more than one scholarship and not have been notified in the first letter.
 As much as we try to package our merit-based scholarships in one offer, and coordinate with all units, some of the scholarships will get awarded later.